Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Related Works

-Diffusion models \cite{sohl2015deep, ho2020denoising} have emerged as a powerful approach for generative tasks, renowned for their ability to produce high-fidelity samples; this strength has also shown to be effective in the time-series domain.
+Diffusion models \cite{sohl2015deep, ho2020denoising} have emerged as a powerful approach for generative tasks, renowned for their ability to produce high-fidelity samples; this strength has also been shown to be effective in the time-series domain.
 DiffWave \cite{kong2020diffwave}, originally for audio synthesis, utilizes 1-dimensional dilated convolutions in its denoising network $\epsilon_{\theta}$.
 TSDiff \cite{kollovieh2023predict} proposes a flexible approach for conditional forecasting by training an unconditional model and applying self-guidance at inference time.
 Work on multivariate conditional diffusion models has also been extensive.
 TimeGrad \cite{rasul2021autoregressive} adopts an autoregressive recurrent neural network (RNN) to encode historical information.
-Models such as CSDI \cite{tashiro2021csdi} and SSSD \cite{alcaraz2022diffusion} utilize different backbones--transformer and structured state space models, respectively--to focus on imputation and forecasting.
+Models such as CSDI \cite{tashiro2021csdi} and SSSD \cite{alcaraz2022diffusion} utilize different backbones---transformer and structured state space models, respectively---to focus on imputation and forecasting.
 MG-TSD \cite{fan2024mg} is proposed to enhance training stability by using multi-granularity data as targets.
 Diffusion-TS \cite{yuan2024diffusion} trains an unconditional transformer-based model to predict the clean sample $x_0$ directly, and then employs classifier-free guidance at inference time to generate conditional forecasts.

-For financial applications, FTS-Diffusion \cite{huang2024generative} is proposed to capture irregular and scale-invariant patterns in univariate financial data.
-A recent diffusion model by \cite{takahashi2025generation} also targets multivariate financial data, but focuses on synthetic data generation rather than forecasting.
+{ Recently, several studies have adapted diffusion models to the financial domain, although their primary objectives often lie in synthetic data generation or data purification rather than multivariate time-series forecasting.
+Huang et al. \cite{huang2024generative} introduced FTS-Diffusion, which deconstructs financial time-series into irregular and scale-invariant patterns for univariate augmentation and prediction.
+While effective for capturing localized temporal dynamics, its focus remains restricted to univariate modeling and does not account for external systematic covariates.
+In a different approach, Takahashi and Mizuno \cite{takahashi2025generation} utilized wavelet transformations to represent market features as multi-channel images for synthetic data generation and emphasized data synthesis over forecasting.
+However, this work models the multivariate structure of features for a single asset rather than the cross-sectional dependencies across multiple assets.